The Baby-Sitters Club: Jessica "Jessi" Davis Ramsey

 Jessi moved to Stoneybrook from Oakley, New Jersey at the beginning of the sixth grade; her family moved into Stacey's old house.
 She has an eight-year-old sister Rebecca, called "Becca", and a baby brother named John Phillip Ramsey Jr., whose nickname is "Squirt".
 When Jessi and her family first moved to Stoneybrook, some people were racist toward them because they were Black, but this improved later.
-In Hello, Mallory, Mallory meets Jessi, and they instantly bond and form their own babysitting club, "Kids Incorporated", before joining The Baby-Sitters Club.
+In Hello, Mallory, Mallory meets Jessi, and they instantly bond and form their own babysitting club, "Kids Incorporated", before joining The Baby-Sitters Club, as not letting Mallory in due to her not knowing enough babysitting tips.
 In Jessi's Baby-sitter, Jessi's Aunt Cecelia moves into Jessi's house.
-Jessi calls her "Aunt Dictator" and at first Jessi hates her, but at the end of the novel they become friends, and she is part of the household for the rest of the series.
-Jessi learns American Sign Language in Jessi's Secret Language when she babysits for Haley and Matt Braddock because Matt is a deaf child.
-Jessi is a talented ballerina and has leading roles in several ballets, and she takes ballet classes at Stamford Ballet School with Madame Noelle, her ballet teacher.
-Jessi's best friend is Mallory Pike, as they are both junior officers.
+Jessi calls her "Aunt Dictator" and at first Jessi hates her (because her aunt was strict), but at the end of the novel they become friends, and she is part of the household for the rest of the series.
+Jessi learns American Sign Language in Jessi's Secret Language when she babysits for Haley and Matthew "Matt" Braddock because Matt is a Deaf child.
+Jessi is a talented ballerina and has had leading roles in several ballets and takes ballet classes at Stamford Ballet School with Madame Noelle, her ballet teacher.
+Jessi's best friend is Mallory Pike, and they are both junior officers.

 Jessi is played by Nicole Leach in the HBO series, Anais Lee in the Netflix series, and Zelda Harris in the film adaptation.